111vkg1/_u-d/README.md

 # _u-dendbyt
-_u-dendbyt is file manager program.
+_u-dendbyt is a file manager written in the C++ programming language with many features, including compiling .cpp files through the TDM-GCC compiler.
+Every day new features and fixes are added to the program.

 For questions please contact to:
   Discord: